Lady Bunny

-Lady Bunny, originally known as "Bunny Hickory Dickory Dock" (born Jon Ingle, August 13, 1962), is an American drag queen, nightclub DJ, actor, comedian, and event organizer.
+Lady Bunny, previously known as Bunny Hickory Dickory Dock (born Jon Ingle, August 13, 1962), is an American drag queen, nightclub DJ, actor, comedian, and event organizer.
 She is the founder of the annual Wigstock event, as well as an occasional television and radio personality.
 She has released disco singles such as "Shame, Shame, Shame!" and "The Pussycat Song", and has hosted two one-woman comedy shows, 'That Ain't No Lady!' and 'Clowns Syndrome'.

 Personal life

 Early life and education

-Lady Bunny was born in Wilmington, North Carolina, but grew up in Chattanooga, Tennessee, and describes her childhood to have been "wonderful and [she] lucked out in the parents department."
+Lady Bunny was born in Wilmington, North Carolina, but grew up in Chattanooga, Tennessee, and describes her childhood as having been "wonderful and [she] lucked out in the parents department."
 Her mother is a retired registered nurse and her father is a history professor at the University of Tennessee at Chattanooga.

 Growing up, she would try on costumes and outfits, and put on plays with the other kids in the neighborhood.
 Her family lived next to a florist and she would collect the thrown out ribbons in the garbage and turn them into costumes for the plays.

 When Bunny was 11, her family moved to Ghana for a year to accommodate her father, who had received a Fulbright Scholarship.
 "It was the best year of my life", she said, remembering banana trees in her backyard and a giant snake that slithered on the road.
 "I still gag West African cab drivers by speaking the remnants of Fante.
 I can only say a few things, but it tickles them like crazy."
 She briefly attended Bootham School, a Quaker boarding school in York, England.
 Based on her experiences, Bunny regards the English education system to be better than the American one.
 Upon graduating, she enrolled at the University of Tennessee, where her father teaches, but later relocated to Atlanta, where she attended Georgia State University.